-In its objects and in the object of ÚJV Řež, a. s.
-(Building 211/8 - HAW Storage Facility) CV Řež s. r. o. stores spent fuel from research reactors.
+In its objects and from the long-term perspective in the object of ÚJV Řež, a. s.
+(Building 211/8-HAW Storage Facility) CV Řež stores spent fuel from research reactors.
 CV Řež s.r.o. provides for collection and storage of RAW at the place of their generation and hands over the waste to ÚJV Řež, a. s., which provides for its transport, storage, processing, treatment and transport into a disposal facility.
-For quality assurance of the mentioned activities the company has implemented the quality management system described in the Integrated Management System manual, related process manuals, working instructions and, in the last layer of management documents, also working and management procedures for the individual activities.
-The fuel cycle, including RAW, is described by quality assurance programs for the LVR-15 and LR-0 reactors.
-From the viewpoint of fulfillment of individual elements of the quality management system the processes and activities are monitored, including their inputs and outputs, to check meeting of requirements.
+For quality assurance of the mentioned activities the company has implemented the quality management system described in the Quality Manual, related process manuals, working instructions and, in the last layer of management documents, also working and management procedures for the individual activities.
+The fuel cycle, including RAW, is described by management system programmes for the operation of the LVR-15 and LR-0 reactors.
+From the viewpoint of fulfillment of individual elements of the quality management system the processes and activities are monitored, including their inputs and outputs, to check meeting of requirements for their quality and to demonstrate conformity of their properties with the specified requirements.